What is Ratio Analysis: Types, Purpose, and Uses

 1. Determine areas that require improvement.

-2. Make projections of the future using the past.
+2. Make future projections using past data.

 4. Determine the profitability of the firm, its liquidity, whether it is solvent, and its efficiency.